Winners of the 2021 University Awards for the Advancement of Women!

-Vaishnavi Siripurapu is a first-year double majoring in Biology (BS) and Women’s and Gender Studies with a minor in Medical Anthropology.
-She is originally from Mooresville, NC.
+Vaishnavi Siripurapu is a junior double majoring in Biology (BS) and Women’s and Gender Studies with a minor in Medical Anthropology.
+She is originally from Mooresville, NC and an Indian immigrant.
 Vaishnavi is particularly interested in reproductive health, reproductive justice, and sexual education.
-She has previously created a gynecology education seminar and conducted published research on sexual education policies and their impacts on teenage sexual health in North Carolina.
-Vaishnavi aspires to be a gynecologist in the future and provide culturally competent care to people with female reproductive systems.
+She has previously created a gynecology education seminar and conducted published research in the reproductive health field, works as a birth doula at UNC hospitals, and also collaborates on a YouTube Channel for reproductive and feminist education called The Vagilantes.
+Vaishnavi has collaborated with Duke Global Women’s Health Center, The InnovationNext Reproductive Health Grant, and scholars from various universities to push for reproductive health development and accessibility.
+She is also a peer instructor in the Biology and Chemistry departments, encouraging the retention of women in STEM at UNC.
+Vaishnavi aspires to be an advocate for gender equality, reproductive health, and reproductive justice.